dhakal79/Portfolio-project-MS2/README.md

 - Select pages on the left menu bar.
 - Click on the master branch and save.
 - This will now generate a link with your website live.
-- The live link can be found here - (https://dhakal79.github.io/Portfolio-project-MS1/)
+- The live link can be found here - (https://dhakal79.github.io/Portfolio-project-MS2/)

   <a name="acknowledgement"></a>
 # 7. Acknowledgement
   [Go to the top](#table-of-contents)
 ### Code
-* The footer code came from the Love Running projects
+* The footer code came from the Love Running projects (taken from my first project)
-* The code for image animation on index.html page came from the Love Running projects
+* The code for image animation on index.html page taken from youtube video projects https://www.youtube.com/watch?v=AKmoccuRiN4
-* Naviagtion drop down menu code came from a youtube video https://www.youtube.com/watch?v=wHFflWvii3M&t=508s
 * Coding for feedback.html page was inspired from differnt tutorial from https://codeinstitute.net/
+* Quiz page design, some css style and javascript code was inspired/taken  from https://github.com/jas-sin82/milestone-project-2 found in google search and modified.
 * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)
-* For README.md file, reference of https://github.com/Chris-McGonigle/emmas-beauty-parlour and https://github.com/iKelvvv/MS1 was considered.
+* For README.md file, reference from my first project was considered.
 * Thanks to my mentor Marcel Mulders for his constructive feedback.

 ### Content
- * All the contents for index.html page age came from https://www.un-ihe.org/unit-operations-water-treatment-coagulation-sedimentation-flotation-and-filtration
- * All the content for theory.html came from lecture note IHE Delft.
+ * Some of the quiz questions were taken from https://ocw.tudelft.nl/course-exercises/test-coagulation-and-flocculation/
- * The front page water image in index.html came from [Google Images](https://www.google.com/imghp?hl=en)
+ * Images were taken from [Google Images](https://www.google.com/imghp?hl=en)